What Is Caper Pesto?

 Seasoning to taste

 Cut a small "X" on the bottom of each tomato and blanch for 30 seconds.
 Transfer to a bowl of ice water to cool.
 Peel off the skin and cut each tomato into quarters.
-Discard the seeds.
-Blot with a sheet of kitchen towel to remove excess juices.
+Discard the seeds and blot with a sheet of kitchen towel to remove excess juices.

 Thoroughly rinse the capers and wash the basil and mint.

-Add all the ingredients apart from the olive oil to a food processor and pulse the sauce until it reaches your preferred consistency.
+Add all the ingredients except the olive oil to a food processor and pulse until the sauce reaches your preferred consistency.

 Transfer the sauce to a mixing bowl and slowly stream in the olive oil while stirring by hand.